About

 What We Do

-We conduct public opinion and messaging research, using surveys, experiments, qualitative methods, statistical models, maps and participatory GIS, among other methods.
+We conduct communication research, using surveys, experiments, qualitative methods, statistical models, maps and participatory GIS, among other methods.
 We also conduct studies at the global, national, and local scales.
 Major projects include Climate Change in the American Mind, The Yale Climate Opinion Maps, and International Attitudes & Behavior.
-We also publish Yale Climate Connections - an online climate news service and national radio broadcast.
-Finally, we help governments, media, companies, and advocates communicate more effectively.
+We also publish Climate Connections - an online climate news service and national radio broadcast.
+Finally, we help governments, media, companies, and NGOs communicate more effectively.

 To learn more about our current projects see Our Projects.